By Melissa Urban

 The Whole30 rules say, “No added sugar; if there is any form of sugar on the ingredient list, it’s out.”
 This makes the program really easy to follow—just read your labels, and if you see any form of sugar listed with the other ingredients, put it back on the shelf.

 The trouble is, kombucha labeling isn’t as tightly regulated as other food labeling.
 That’s because it’s controlled by the FDA, not the USDA.
-This is why some kombucha brands (like Health-Ade) list sugar in their ingredients, while others (like GTs) do not.*
+This is why some kombucha brands list sugar in their ingredients, while others do not.

 The Place Where It Gets Tricky